tsaad-dev/drafts/te-mpls/draft-saad-teas-yang-te-mpls.md

 effect on MPLS network operations.
 Following are the subtrees and data nodes and their sensitivity/vulnerability:

-"/te/tunnels":  This list specifies the configured TE tunnels on a device.
+"/te/tunnels":  The augmentation to this list specifies configuration to TE tunnels on a device.
+Unauthorized access to this list could cause the device to ignore packets it should receive and process.

+"/te/globals":  The augmentation to this target specifies configuration applicable to the to all or one TE device.
 Unauthorized access to this list could cause the device to ignore packets it should receive and process.

 # Contributors
 ~~~~